 A view from the rocks by the Atlantic.

-Bright sunshine and a low, turning tide greeted me at Godrevy for this seasonal re-visit.
+Bright sunshine and a low, turning tide greeted me at Godrevy.
 The lighthouse was framed in azure blue, both sea and sky.
 Across the bay, St Ives stood on its headland, with the Atlantic behind.
 The full beach down to Hayle Towans via Gwithian was laid out, golden sand against the stark cliffs and dunes.
 It was a picture perfect day.

 Jon and Sandra’s eulogy to the elements at the beach.